 This blog was originally written in 2019.
-I’ve revised it now in 2022 as the news has broken that the Southern Class 313s will be retired this year at the December timetable change, so catch them whilst you can.
+I’ve revised it now in 2022 as the news has broken that the Southern Class 313s will be retired next year, so catch them whilst you can.

 Whilst the BR designed Class 313 EMUs have finally been withdrawn from service on the Great Northern routes out of Kings Cross and Moorgate and headed off to the scrapyard 19 of the Class still hold out on Southern metals, working ‘Coastaway’ services centered on Brighton.
 Numbered 313201-217 and 313219-20, the units were converted and renumbered from former Silverlink Class 313/1’s that had been used on the North London and Watford DC lines before being displaced by the new Bombardier Class 378s.
 The 313s were refurbished at Wabtec, Doncaster where they received alterations to the seating and a Passenger Information System, but no toilets, which has proved controversial as they replaced Class 377 units which did have them fitted.